YoussefOuali02/cookcart/README.md

 The objective of this project is to build a complete real-world SaaS product from scratch.

-The project has two goals:
+The project has one goal:

 1. Try to validate and sell the product to grocery stores.
-2. Use the project as a strong portfolio case study for high-salary full-stack software engineering jobs.

 ## Core Idea